cuspaceflight/m3-avionics/m3psu/README.md

 - N-MOSFETs need to withstand 3A current draw (choose: STL15DN4F5 2098274(FAR)), same as in Lithium Battery Charger
 - Capacitors 10x the gate capacitance (Ciss) of the MOSFET that it is switching (choose: CGA2B3X7R1H223K050BB 2210825(FAR))

+### Pyro Channel Monitor and Control

+- I2C Monitor used is the LTC4151 (2295457(FAR))
+- The P-MOSFETs that control the channel have to carry up to 2A each for short bursts (choose: CSD25310Q2 2501102(FAR))
+- The N-MOSFETs that control the P-MOSFETs only carry small amounts of current (choose: SIB452DK-T1-GE3 2364070(FAR)), same as the Li-ion bleeders

+#### Software Configurations

+- Address of Current Monitor is 0x6F (0b1101 111X)
+- The readout for the current is 0-81.92mV (20µV resolution) and must be converted to mA.
+With Rsense = 0.01Ω, range is 0-8A, with resolution of 2mA
+- The readout of the voltage is also the readout of the main line voltage (after the power OR)

 ## List of Common Parts